DJC339/GuardianLink_Static/ReadMe.md

 ## TODO Ideas
 - Add real social URLs and enable buttons when ready.
-- Add event images/metadata and refine event template.
+- Add event images/metadata for richer cards.
 - Replace placeholder profile images and copy.
-- Extend navigation data if you reintroduce nav links.
+- Move header CTAs into `navigation.js` if you want data-driven nav.